Seattle Brain Injury LawyerRequest Free Consultation

 Contact a Seattle Brain Injury Attorney Today

 If you or your loved one sustained a TBI in an accident caused by another party’s negligence in Seattle, you are likely dealing with consequences that make daily living extremely difficult.
-You should know that you could be entitled to compensation for all of your medical bills, lost wages, and other damages.
+You should know that you have options to recover compensation for all of your medical bills, lost wages, and other damages.

-The Law Offices of Jeffrey R. Caffee helps people who have suffered TBIs in communities all over Washington, and our firm knows how to hold negligent parties accountable.
-We can examine your case as soon as you call (206) 312-0954 or contact us online to receive a free consultation.
+Caffee Law helps people who have suffered TBIs in communities all over Washington, and our Seattle traumatic brain injury lawyers know how to hold negligent parties accountable.
+We can examine your case as soon as you call (206) 312-0954 or contact us online during a free consultation.